laszlocph/gimlet-documentation/src/pages/docs/learn-more/gimlet-compared-to.md

   Gimlet holds many similarities with other deployment tools, like Vercel and Netlify.
 Find out why Gimlet is different from them.
 ---

-This page draws comparisons with common tools like Flux, ArgoCD, Terraform and more.
+**This page draws comparisons with commonly used tools like Vercel, Netlify Flux, ArgoCD, Terraform and more.**

-Also make sure to read the [concepts](https://gimlet.io/docs/concepts).
+Also make sure to read the [concepts](https://gimlet.io/docs/concepts) for better understanding of how Gimlet works.

 ## Platforms